mlisovyi/KaggleSantander2019/docs/README.md

 ### Access run results

 An example of the stacking implementation is available in [Stacking notebook](https://github.com/mlisovyi/KaggleSantander2019/Stacking.ipynb)
-A neat feature now is that we can pull ut predictions from all individual models trained in hyperparameter optimisation.
+A neat feature now is that we can pull out predictions from all individual models trained in hyperparameter optimisation.
 For this, we can use the deficated API.

 One starts by creating a client object: